 Dubrovnik’s public transit system is serviced by buses that run city and suburban routes.
 One of the great things about Dubrovnik is walking through the gorgeous streets, so you may rarely travel via public transport.
 However, if you’re staying outside of the old town, the bus service is frequent and reliable.

-Dubrovnik’s old town is compact, so accommodation options are limited — especially in the summer.
-You may have to stay outside the old town to find more options — but public transportation into the old town is good, so it’s not a big issue.
-However, there are a good number of apartment rentals, so you should check out that option.
+Dubrovnik’s old town is compact so accommodation options are limited—especially in the summer.
+You may have to stay outside the old town to find more options—but public transportation into the old town is good so it’s not a major issue.

-You should budget about 200 hrk/night per person for a decent hostel — although many hostels raise their prices on the weekend.
+You should budget about 130-340hrk/night ($28-$40) per person for a decent hostel — although many hostels raise their prices on the weekend.
 Remember, these prices are for a bed in a shared dorm room.
-If you want a private room expect to pay 660hrk-950hrk total (for two people).
+If you want a private room you should expect to pay around $60-$10 for a private room in a hostel).

-A decent budget hotel that is in the city center will cost around 500hrk/night.
+A decent budget hotel that is in the city center will cost around 500hrk/night ($80).
 You can find cheaper hotels if you want to stay farther away from the center of the city or if you don’t mind staying in a junky place.